 - Restore deleted pages

 Those tools make OneNote one of the most robust note-taking services available for free.

 Sharing and exporting

-Microsoft OneNote desktop comes with options to send a link with the view and edit permission and send the text as a copy.
+Microsoft OneNote desktop offers options to send a link with the view and edit permission and send the text as a copy.
 The mobile app does not offer to add anyone to collaborate, and it supports sharing the note as PDF and plain text.

 - Create a note widget, which comes with the text, draw, image, and microphone options

-- Shortcuts and show notes widget do the same job.
-It is the matter of the size each occupies on the home screen.
+- Shortcuts and show notes widgets do the same job.
+It is a matter of the size each occupies on the home screen.

 Microsoft OneNote, on the other hand, offers five widgets: